threefoldtech/info_grid/src/knowledge_base/about/token_overview/token_overview.md

 ThreeFold tokens, or TFTs, are exclusively generated when new capacity is added to the TF Grid.
 There are no centralized issuers.
 Tokens have not been created out of thin air.

-While the ThreeFold Grid can expand, a maximum of 4 Billion TFTs can ever be in circulation.
+While the ThreeFold Grid can expand, a maximum of 1 billion TFTs can ever be in circulation.
 This limit ensures stability of value and incentivization for all stakeholders.

 TFT lives on the Stellar Blockchain.
 TFT holders benefit from a big ecosystem of proven wallets and mediums of exchange.